beaniign/Parsec/README.md

 **PHASE 2**
 - As a user, I want to be able to save my trips as well as the levels of my colonies resulting from those trips
 - As a user, I want to be able to have the option of loading my saved trips from file
+- As a user, I want to be prompted to save my trips when I attempt to exit the program with unsaved edits